-43a Personal Credits
+Line 43a Personal Credits

+Enter the total number of dependents listed on your federal return and multiply by \$110.
 If you were not required to file a federal return, enter \$110 for each spouse reporting income on this form plus \$110 for each person who could have been listed as a dependent had you been required to file a federal return.
-If you are married and filing separate returns (Filing Status 3), allocate dependents appropriately to each return.
+You are still eligible for this credit even though you do not recognize personal exemptions on your federal return.